antoniomaria/gazpachoquest/README.md

 Contributions are welcome, in any form including code contributions, bug reports, feature suggestions, documentation, testing, and general feedback.
 Issues can be submitted on the [Github page][1].
 For further information, contact to: <mailto:antoniomariasanchez@gmail.com>

+## Versioning

+GazpachoQuest will be maintained under the Semantic Versioning guidelines as much as possible.
+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions, including new icons, without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit http://semver.org.

 ## Third party libraries and components

 * [JPA Eclipse link](http://www.eclipse.org/eclipselink/jpa.php)